 Charting the rise of single-use

 Single-use systems have come a long way.
-Timothy Korwan, Director of New Product Development, and Sean DeFusco, General Manager, from Avantor, discuss biopharma’s experience with the technology so far – and consider why it has become a popular choice for producing new drugs.
+Timothy Korwan, Director of New Product Development, and Sean DeFusco, General Manager, from Avantor, discuss biopharma’s experience with the technology so far – and consider why it has become a popular choice for producing new drugs in The Medicine Maker.

 Take us back to the early days of single-use...